 Keep Your Friends Close and Your Competitors Closer

 There’s a familiar quote attributed to Chinese general and military strategist, Sun-tzu: “Keep your friends close and your enemies closer.”
-It means that if you know your enemies, and you know what they are up to, you can keep a close eye on them.
-It’s easier than if you don’t know them at all; that makes them unpredictable.
+If you know your enemies, and you know what they are up to, you can keep a close eye on them.
+If you are unaware of their activities that makes them unpredictable.

-Who are your competitors?
 Some consultants believe other companies that sell similar products are their competitors.
 Could be.
 Others believe that their product line is unique enough to set them apart from other companies therefore their true competitors are other consultants within the same company.
 Remember competitor doesn’t mean enemy or unethical business owner, merely one who is after the same business you are.

-* Is their website professional to where they bring in customers with the content?
+- Is their website professional to where they bring in customers with the content?

-* How long have they been with this company? with direct sales?
+- How long have they been with this company?
+With direct sales?

-* What are their rank positions on the major search engines?
+- What are their rank positions on the major search engines?

-* Do they have a niche?
+- Do they have a niche or specific target market?

-* How are they finding leads?
+- How are they finding leads?

 If you are just getting started, investing time finding out how the competition markets their products gives you a jump on where to start with your business.
 Sometimes the most valuable and worthwhile tactics are right in front of you.

 People love to read new tips and techniques to improve their own business (such as this article, for example!).
 Keeping a website updated with new content is a must if you want repeat traffic.
 Use PLR articles, content from article banks or hire a ghostwriter if you don’t fancy yourself much of a writer.